hemanth304050/Simple-Bank-System.c/README.md

+Absolutely — here is a GitHub-ready, attractive README.md for your C Bank Management System.
+You can copy-paste it directly into your repository.

 # 🏦 Bank Management System

 > 💰 A simple **Bank Management System built in C** that allows users to manage deposits, withdrawals, money transfers, account details, and transaction history through a console-based interface.